You see a Snow Day … I see a SNOW DYE day! I love when we get a bunch of snow and I can have some snow dyeing fun.

 Rinse the dyed materials

-Once all the snow has melted, put your gloves back on and remove the towel and yarn.
+After the wait time, put your gloves back on and remove the towel and yarn.
 Careful, it will drip so you may want to do that in the bathtub or sink.

 Now you need to rinse, rinse, rinse with water until it no longer bleeds color.
 Then you can go ahead and wash the fabric, separately, in your washing machine and hang it to dry.